Production Planning Tasks

 4. Click View (button).

-• Note: The item is opened on a popup and you can edit the item.
+• Note: The item is opened on a popup and can be edited.
 However, the popup does not provide for general item-related functions such as creating new items.

 How to View an Item Summary